mother/mongoose-summarize/README.md

    ...
 ````

 When other collections contain dereferenced user data, they do not need to store all user data obviously.
 Let's say only the name and avatar need to be stored.
-We can let our plugin to only store these fields when the user is being dereferenced (the "summary"):
+We can use this plugin to only store these fields when the user is being dereferenced (the "summary"):

 ````
 const UserSummarySchema = new mongoose.Schema({